openvinotoolkit/model_server/demos/image_classification/go/README.md

-# Image Classification Demo with OVMS
+# Image Classification Demo with OVMS {#ovms_demo_image_classification_go}

-This client has been created to demostrate how to interact with OpenVINO Model Server prediction endpoint from Go application.
-Presented example demonstrates end to end flow for running classification on JPG/PNG image using ResNet50 model.
-For simplicity of the environment setup, the example is run in the Docker container.
+This client demonstrates how to interact with OpenVINO Model Server prediction endpoints from a Go application.
+The example shows end-to-end workflow for running classification on JPEG/PNG images using a ResNet50 model.
+To simplify the environment setup, the demo is run inside a Docker container.

 ## Get the model